 Loving an Autistic Child at Church: How do you respond to an autistic child at church?
 With love.

-Love and Food Allergies at Church: Tips for loving and welcoming people with dietary restrictions to your church.
+“Let ALL the little children come,” including those who need gluten-free food: Tips for loving and welcoming people with dietary restrictions to your church.

 Pascha Parenting Tips: Ideas to make Pascha manageable if your family includes young children or children (or adults) with special needs.